sergey-suslov/passm/README.md

 ## Roadmap

 - [x] PGP key generation
-- [x] Create/Edit/Delete you passwords
+- [x] Create/Edit/Delete your passwords
-- [x] Export excrypted pgp secret key to local storage
+- [x] Export encrypted PGP secret key to local storage
-- [ ] Sync passwords with a storage of you choise
+- [ ] Sync passwords with a storage of your choice
     - [ ] Dropbox
     - [ ] IPFS
     - [ ] ...